 These vary, being sandy or silty, and having a greater or lesser vegetation and snail content.
 It was common for vertical rooting, apparently from this surface, to be preserved in the sand below.
 Interleaving of sand lenses; water snails; and rounded wood all indicate that these surfaces were at least seasonally flooded.
 The indicate that these surfaces were at least seasonally flooded.
 The area between the banks was typically found to contain fine blue compact silt very clay-like.
 There are some archaeological indications that this landscape was in existence in the neolithic and/or Bronze Age. - E. Alluviation through annual flooding.
 Parallels suggest that this could have started in the later Bronze Age.
+In the upper levels the molluscan fauna looks to be that Age.
 In the upper levels the molluscan fauna looks to be that appropriate for a hay meadow.
-There were colour horizons in the alluvium varying intensities and mixtures of orange and grey but these were felt to reflect soil processes rather than being of archaeological significance. - The present use.
+There were colour horizons in the appropriate for a hay meadow.
+There were colour horizons in the alluvium - varying intensities and mixtures of orange and grey but these were felt to reflect soil processes rather than being of archaeological significance. - F. The present use.
 This probably differs little from that in the more recent past except that alluviation has been curtailed by river banking.
 The topsoil is generally thin (0.10 0.15m) and the subsoil is little-modified alluvium.

 The ground level of the site is currently c 1.5m higher to the north than next to the present course of the Kennet.
 It is clear from the sections seen that this has been the situation throughout the site's environmental history (Fig 4).
-Thus the typical layering - topsoil over alluvium / ground surface on sand or river silt / peaty material over gravel alluvium / ground surface on sand or river of the site.
-To the north, the - is seen in its full form along the centre of the site.
+Thus the typical layering - topsoil over alluvium / ground surface on sand or river silt / peaty material over gravel alluvium / ground surface on sand or river silt / peaty material over gravel - is seen in its full form along the centre of the site.
 To the north, the early swamp horizon is entirely absent or vestigial; to the south, the later phase of sand and river channelling is either missing or very truncated.

 - An assessment of human presence in the environmental history. - B. Post glacial sedge swamps with encroaching trees.
 All of this material was under water and at great depth.
-It was, however, looked at as it came out of the trenches.
+It was however, looked at as it came out of the trenches.
 An animal bone (SF 9) was recovered and some pieces of apparently water-worn wood but there were no certain indications of human activity. - D. Formation of ground surfaces on the banks of sand.
 Such indications of human activity as there were came as would be expected from the northern half of the site where the ground level would have been higher.
-From west to east: - Trench 52 Calcined flint (SF 5); two flint cores (SF 6); charcoal.
+From west to east:

+Trench 52 Calcined flint (SF 5); two flint cores (SF 6); charcoal.